-NZEC is an oil and natural gas company engaged in the exploration, development and production of petroleum and natural gas assets in New Zealand.
-NZEC’s property portfolio covers nearly two million acres of conventional and unconventional prospects in the Taranaki Basin and East Coast Basin of New Zealand’s North Island.
-The Company’s management and technical team has extensive experience exploring and developing oil and natural gas fields in New Zealand and Canada, and takes a multi-disciplinary approach to value creation with a track record of successful discoveries.
+NZEC is an oil and natural gas company engaged in the production, development and exploration of petroleum and natural gas assets in New Zealand.
+NZEC’s property portfolio covers more than 1 million acres of conventional and unconventional prospects in the Taranaki Basin and East Coast Basin of New Zealand’s North Island.
+The Company’s technical team has extensive oil and gas exploration and operations experience in New Zealand.
+NZEC plans to execute a technically disciplined exploration and development program focused on the onshore and offshore oil and natural gas resources in the politically and fiscally stable country of New Zealand.

 New Zealand Energy Corp.
 (CVE:NZ)(OTCQX:NZERF) provided Thursday an update on its exploration and production activities in the Taranaki Basin of New Zealand's North Island, getting ready to spud the first well at its fourth drill site by the end of the week.

 The company is undertaking an eight well exploration program in the Taranaki Basin, designed to increase production and cash flow.
 The junior oil and gas company expects to produce 3,000 barrels of oil equivalent per day once the campaign is complete - expected by the end of this quarter.

 New Zealand Energy said today that its Waitapu-2 well started continuous production at the end of December, and produced at an average rate of 151 barrels of oil per day over the first two weeks of January.

 The company's Waitapu site is just 1.3 kilometres south of Copper Moki, where it already has three producing wells.